 “Someone asked why we were selling chicken dinners at a shrimp festival and we stopped that and got local shrimp from shrimp boats, and turned it into a shrimp festival with shrimp from local shrimp boats,” Stites said.

 “We’ve got some new members this year and they’ve reminded us that some people move down to the beach after experiencing the Shrimp Festival because they’ve decided this is where they want to be,” Stites said.
 “It brings everyone together.
 They (locals) consider it a holiday.
 For the community, it’s a way to get together.
 It’s all about the local pink shrimp.”

 It also gives the local economy a boost.

 “Everyone is slam jam-packed,” Stites said.

 And every dollar raised goes back to the local community.

 Stites says the Lions raise more than $60,000 in two days.

 “We distribute funds we raise to local food pantries, students at the Beach School, help families in need, and all sorts of other efforts,” she said.
 “We can’t keep any of the money for ourselves.
 One-hundred percent of the money we raise goes back to the community.”

 Come visit us on the beach and check out the Fort Myers Beach Shrimp Festival.
 Soak up the warm Southwest Florida sunshine, mingle with the locals, try some freshly boiled peel-and-eat shrimp and take advantage of this local tradition.
-If you’d like to dip your toes into the warm waters of the Gulf of Mexico or take in one of our famous sunsets, any of our Vacation Planning Advisers will be happy to help you book a vacation in paradise.
+If you’d like to dip your toes into the warm waters of the Gulf of Mexico or take in one of our famous sunsets at our famous beaches, any of our Vacation Planning Advisers will be happy to help you book a vacation in paradise.
 We have all sorts of rentals available, whether you’re looking for something to accommodate a large family or a romantic vacation for two.
 Call us today and let us know how we can help.
 Creating lasting memories is what we do best!